-Kimberly Pabst John Hart
+Mrs. Kimberly Pabst, Mr. John Hart,

-Director of Human Resources Assistant Superintendent for Elementary Education
+Director of Human Resources Assistant Superintendent

-110 East Williams, Danville, IL 61832 110 East Williams, Danville, IL 61832
+110 East Williams, 110 East Williams, Danville, IL 61832 Danville, IL 61832 pabstk@danville118.org hartj@danville118.org

-pabstk@danville118.org hartj@danville118.org

-(217)444-1050 (217)444-1023

 Investigation Process

 Any District employee who receives a report or complaint of harassment must promptly forward the report or complaint to the Nondiscrimination Coordinator or a Complaint Manager.
 Any employee who fails to promptly forward a report or complaint may be disciplined, up to and including discharge.